Caravan and Tow Vehicle Dynamics

 The relative tyre loading front/rear (and hence slip angles) is not just a function of weight distribution.
 It depends on how the suspension resists roll.

 Never stiffen rear suspension without stiffening the front proportionally.
 Stiffening the rear alone causes more of the vehicle’s resistance to roll to be borne by its outer rear tyre whilst cornering.
 That increases its slip angle.
 If that footprint collapses or slides jack-knifing is likely.
 This is not just theory.
 It happens.

 Minor spring rate changes are rarely detectable in normal driving.
 This is why many claim it’s safe.
 But by stiffening rear springing alone a strong yaw force can trigger that vehicle into sudden and terminal oversteer.

 If a vehicle’s suspension needs upgrading it’s being overloaded.
 Suspension changes require serious expertise.
 Not buying airbags on eBay.

-Australian-made travel trailers typically need 250-350 kg (550-770 lb) nose weight.
+Australian-made caravans typically need 250-350 kg (550-770 lb) nose weight.
 Such weight, however, thrusts the tow vehicle’s rear downward.
 As with pushing down on the handles of a wheel-barrow, that nose weight causes the vehicle’s front to lift.
 This undesirably shifts weight from the tow vehicle’s front (steering) tyres.

 Weight distributing hitches